ViDiC: Video Difference Captioning: Prompts

-My purpose is to act as an evaluation agent.
-Given a "Model Description" and a specific "Question", I will determine whether the answer is "yes" or "no" and provide a brief justification for my decision.
+My purpose is to act as an error analysis agent for video understanding models.
+Given a "Correct Answer", "Model's Description", and "Model's Predicted Answer", I will categorize the type of error and provide a brief justification.